Killmore062477/Tichau-FileConverter/How-to-create-a-new-custom-preset?.md

 1. Open the file converter settings using the shortcut in the windows start menu (or via the context menu).

-2. Right clic on the preset list and select 'New Preset' to create a new preset (you can also duplicate an existing one by right clicking on it).
+2. Right-click on the preset list and select 'New Preset' to create a new preset (you can also duplicate an existing one by right clicking on it).

 ![tutorial1-1](https://github.com/Tichau/FileConverter/assets/3792144/e996449c-ccb1-4ec2-a18f-41f7398c8f2c)